ZETALVX/StopProcess/README.md

 ALT GR + K - Stop the process of the selected application

-CTRL + P - Return and copy in clipboard the name process of the selected application
+CTRL + P - Return and copy in clipboard the process of the selected application

 ALT GR + P - Open a window the allow you to write the process you want to close